ameuret/company-fontawesome/README.md

 ## TODO

 - [ ] Cache candidates !
-- [ ] Offer to insert the character instead of the class name
+~- [ ] Offer to insert the character instead of the class name~
 - [ ] Add completions for the modifier class names (e.g. fa-spin,
   fa-border, etc.)
+- [ ] Add synonyms, e.g. magnifier / search from [the FA metadata](https://github.com/FortAwesome/Font-Awesome/blob/master/src/icons.yml)
 - [ ] Steal more ideas from [Will Boyd](https://github.com/lonekorean/atom-autocomplete-font-awesome)
+- [ ] Properly package for MELPA

+## Contribute

+Don't hesitate to ask if you have ideas or wishes, I'll do my best.

 ## Acks